Things You Shouldn’t Store In A Self-Storage Container

-Some restricted and prohibited items are clearly common sense, while some are not always so obvious.
-If you are ever in doubt, contact the storage facility and double-check with them first.
+Whilst some restricted and prohibited items are clearly common sense, others are not always so obvious.
+If you are ever in doubt about a specific item, it’s always best to contact your storage facility and double-check with them first.

 Hazardous or toxic materials

 While this might seem obvious, there are some items that you may even realise are hazardous.
 Anything that contains petrol or gas (including empty gas bottles) are definitely not allowed in storage, as well as some cleaning materials with alcohol content, cleaning solvent, corrosives and paint.

 If you have any containers that store petrol, you’ll need to drain the petrol first before placing the container in storage.
 Oil may be okay to store, but again, it’s always best check to with the facility first.

 Fireworks of any kind, or any item that may explode when it comes in contact with spark or fire, are not allowed in storage units.
 This includes batteries.